Contraindication of metformin

 Metformin is a widely used oral medication for the treatment of type 2 diabetes.
 It belongs to the class of medications known as biguanides, and it is considered a first-line therapy for managing high blood sugar levels in diabetic patients.

-See also Is metformin crushable
+See also Can metformin make you faint

 The primary mechanism of action of metformin is to reduce the production of glucose in the liver and improve the sensitivity of peripheral tissues to insulin.
 This helps lower blood sugar levels and improve glycemic control in diabetic individuals.